simov/markdown-viewer/README.md

 ## Character Encoding

 By default Markdown Viewer uses the browser's built-in encoding detection.
-In case you want to force certain Character Encoding for a specific origin - use the Encoding select control.
+In case you want to force certain Character Encoding for an origin - use the Encoding select control.

 The Character Encoding set for origin is used only when the markdown content is served with explicit `Content-Type` header and explicit `charset`.
 In all other cases Chrome picks the correct encoding by default.